Sztrum/APIPostViewerRepository/README.md

 # Functionality

-- infinite scroll
+- infinite scroll and expanded comments
-- caching data
+- caching data and loading from local storage